Updated June 12, 2023

-Recruiting is a component of Talent acquisition; where there’s a pertinent need to fill up a vacancy.
-It’s usually a knee-jerk response when you lose a member of your staff, which triggers a system to replace the person who has just left the organization.
+Recruiting is a component of Talent acquisition where there’s a pertinent need to fill a vacancy.
+It’s usually a knee-jerk response when you lose your staff member, which triggers a system to replace someone who has just left the organization.

-Talent acquisition, on the other hand, is a long-term strategy to identify future business needs and build a talent pool for the future.
+On the other hand, talent acquisition is a long-term strategy to identify future business needs and build a talent pool for the future.

 This could include positions that don’t exist now, but using industry experience and predictive analysis, future talent acquisition for the business can be planned.
 Potential candidates can be identified before the need arise.

 Talent acquisition professionals are individuals skilled in standard recruitment techniques, employment branding practices, and strategic corporate hiring.